 Fossil Creek Park | Community Park

 Design Concepts has been involved in the development of this 100-acre park site in Fort Collins since the 1980s.
 We originally prepared a master plan for the park as part of a study to rehabilitate the dam on Portner Reservoir.
 When it was decided to reconfigure smaller lakes, we were part of the design team for the reconfiguration.
-In 1999, we were a key player on the that prepared a new master plan and construction documents for the park.
+In 1999, we were also a key player on the team that prepared a new master plan and construction documents for the park.